C24IO/SM-E2E-CHZAR/README.md

 ### Part 1 - Setup notebook and train the model
 -----------

 1. Launch a new Cloud9 instance.
 Make sure you have enough space on the EBS volume. *Advanced Step* - You may have to stop the Cloud9 instance and resize the EBS volume as the default size is only 8 GB.
+This usecase would require us to increase the size of EC2 instance that is hosting our Cloud9 instance.
+For this please navigate to the AWS EC2 console, and find the EC2 instance that is hosting our Cloud9 instance.
+    1. Select the instance that has the name of our Cloud9 instance.
+    2. Select the Root device and navigate to the volume thats attached to this disk
+    3. Once the EBS volume is selected we go to Actions and select Modify Volume and change the size to 32 GB and click Modify

 2. Copy the repo - `git clone https://github.com/C24IO/SM-E2E-CHZAR.git`